Cranberry Township Athletic Association

 Practices start for most age groups during the last week of March.
 The older age groups may start later since their season usually starts later than the younger age groups.
 Powder Puff & T-Ball usually start practices in mid April.
 The season for most of the age groups starts around the end of April and runs to around the third weekend of June.
 In house leagues will then have a playoff season with championship games played on July 4th

 Fall ball is an opportunity for girls and boys ages 8 to 17 to play additional baseball and softball during the months of August, September and October.
 The main emphasis of fall ball is as an instructional league.
-Children are given the opportunity to play in the age group they will be moving to in the spring.
+Children are given the opportunity to play in the age group they will be moving to in the following spring.
 Some travel is involved.
 Signups start in June.

 In 2007 the CTAA membership voted to charge the membership an additional fee.
 That fee will be used to cover the cost of paying teen workers to comver shifts in the concession stand.